 For a diagnosis of cyclothymia, the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association, lists these points:

 - You've had many periods of elevated mood (hypomanic symptoms) and periods of depressive symptoms for at least two years (one year for children and teenagers) — with these highs and lows occurring during at least half that time.

 - Periods of stable moods usually last less than two months.

 - Your symptoms significantly affect you socially, at work, at school or in other important areas.

 - Your symptoms don't meet the criteria for bipolar disorder, major depression or another mental disorder.

 - Your symptoms aren't caused by substance use or a medical condition.

 Cyclothymia requires lifelong treatment — even during periods when you feel better — usually guided by a mental health provider skilled in treating the condition.
-To treat cyclothymia, your doctor or mental health provider aims to:
+To treat cyclothymia, your doctor or mental health provider works with you to:

 - Decrease your risk of bipolar I or II disorder, because cyclothymia carries a high risk of developing into bipolar disorder